dwsc37/cvwo-assignment/README.md

 -   /login
 -   /register

-Authentication is done using JWTs.
-JWT is issued by backend to frontend upon succesful login via a HTTP-only cookie.
+Authentiation is done using JWTs.
+A JWT is issued by the backend to the frontend upon succesful login via a HTTP-only cookie.
-This cookie is required to access all other pages in app.
+This cookie is required to access all other pages in the app.
 It is also required to send requests to the backend (except login and register).

-### RTK Query

-All communication between frontend and backend is done using RTK queries, allowing for caching of queries after the first retrieval.

 ### Feed Pages